 Pairing business, technology and creativity, our students come to the heart of Silicon Valley to deepen and grow their passions.
 The result?
 A skilled and dynamic community with a social life that is surprisingly robust.

 Cogswell College announces a competition open to all current students to compose a processional march for this spring’s commencement ceremony.
 Cogswell seeks a composition that embodies both the elegance and seriousness of such a major milestone event, yet with a Cogswellian flair.
-The winning student will work with Cogswell DAT faculty to create a professionally produced recording of their composition, and have it played during the processional march at the Cogswell College 2018 commencement ceremony.
-The winner will also be recognized in the printed program for the ceremony and receive a $250 gift certificate to Guitar Center.
+The winning student will work with Cogswell AMT faculty to create a professionally produced recording of their composition, and have it played during the processional march at the Cogswell College 2019 commencement ceremony.
+The winner will also recieve an award and public recognition on stage at commencement.

 Suggestions for a Successful Entry